velozguillermoveloz/solar-energy-australia/README.md

 Monthly Dominance Heatmap and Line Graphic: Tindo dominates all 12 months of the year (green), Kyocera never wins a month.

-Dashboard 3: Stability and Consistency
+Dashboard 3: Performance Stability and Consistency Analysis

 Tracker Advantage (Kyocera vs. BP): The tracker generates between +4 and +9 kWh/kWp more each month.
 The advantage is greater in summer.